 Boudoir photography sessions have become extremely popular in the last ten years, along with maternity photo sessions.
 The reason behind this is possibly the fact that modern women are getting more and more confident about their bodies, no matter their shape and size.
 There are so many women of all ages and backgrounds who are not professionally modeling but are still looking for classy yet sensual portraits.

-The primary goal of boudoir photo shoot is rather simple – to make a woman feel desirable.
-These images make the perfect gift for her partner as well and this is why boudoir sessions are often included in engagement or wedding photo shoots.
+The primary goal of the boudoir photo shoot is rather simple – to make a woman feel desirable.
+These images make the perfect gift for her partner as well, and this is why boudoir sessions are often included in engagement or wedding photo shoots.

 A successful boudoir session executed by a pro boudoir photographer is stylish and elegant, and hopefully never cheesy.
-These five tips can help you understand better this genre of photography, no matter if you’re a photographer or a potential model.
+The following tips can help you understand better this genre of photography, no matter if you’re a photographer or a potential model.

 The Best Gear For Boudoir Photography

 Boudoir photography is somewhat similar to regular portrait sessions.
 Fast prime lenses along with a full-frame camera might be all you need.
 The big aperture of prime lenses allows the boudoir photographer to create dreamy images with very soft backgrounds and a lot of bokeh, which looks very sensual and it can enhance the atmosphere.

 Lenses like 85mm or 50mm (such as Sigma 50mm f/1.4 Art) are great choices.
 Even a 35mm might work well if the setting is really beautiful and you want to capture some wider scenes as well.

 However, once you start working with focal lengths wider than 50mm, distortion may start coming into play around the edges of the frame, so you have to be careful when composing your images.